-We do not typically have direct relationships with 3TG smelters and refiners and therefore do not perform or direct audits of these entities.
-We support audits conducted by third parties through participation in the CFSP.
+We do not typically have direct relationships with 3TG smelters and refiners and therefore do not perform audits of these entities.
+We support audits conducted by third parties through participation in the CFSI.
+We encourage all identified smelters and refiners not already undergoing an audit to take such action.